1hachem/wisetip.xyz/backend/README.md

 # wisetip backend

 - Collects top k videos on youtube for how to choose the best [any thing].
-- Transcribe videos using whisper.
+- Check if cc exists else transcribe videos using whisper.
-- Summarize transcriptions using gpt=3.
+- Summarize transcriptions using gpt-3.
-- Return results as a list of advice.
+- Return results as a list of tips.

 ## Setup